Last Updated on June 1, 2023 by Dave Schoenbeck

 For many entrepreneurs, buying a franchise seems like a lucrative career opportunity.
-You gain all of the advantages of owning your own business while relying on an already-established brand name to mitigate some of the usual pitfalls that come with starting a company.
+You gain all the advantages of owning your own business while relying on an already-established brand name to mitigate some of the usual pitfalls of starting a company.

-However, it’s essential to acknowledge that there are genuine challenges faced by franchisees, as well.
+However, it’s also essential to acknowledge that franchisees face genuine challenges.

-All too often, unhappy franchisees realize too late that buying a franchise isn’t easy.
-Here’s what you need to know before you jump in.
+Often, unhappy franchisees realize too late that buying a franchise isn’t easy.
+So here’s what you need to know before you jump in.

 Common Franchisee Problems

 Although every franchisee will encounter obstacles sooner or later, franchisees can avoid them through preparation.
 A few of the most common challenges faced by franchisees are:

 - The franchisee is not prepared enough or competent to implement the franchisor’s master plan due to skill level or insufficient training from the franchise.

 - The franchisee does not have a strong business background and lacks experience.

 - The franchisee is not execution-oriented and is a poor behavioral fit for a system-oriented, top-down business.